vs-intersections/intersections/README.md

 - Add links for all metadata in sidebar (ALBERT)
 - Graph aspect ratio is fucky: click any dropdown and select something, open sidebar and select something else from dropdown (keep sidebar open), then collapse sidebar (ALBERT)
 - Alphabetically list items in Navbar dropdowns (ALBERT)
+- Min-height the sidebar images (some of them are rendering too short) (ALBERT)

 Thursday